Psychiatry #4 (Fiction)

 A tear rolls down her cheek as her body begins to seize violently.

-Not a soul loosens their grip on her, determined to find the culprit.
+They tighten their grip on her, determined to find the culprit.

 A metal bar is passed down the line and a shadow runs it up and down her body multiple times.